Image of child screaming words above

 Every day teachers, parents, and carers face potentially challenging situations.
-They defuse many of these through the skillful use of positive behaviour support.
+They deescalate many of these incidents of challenging behaviour through the skillful use of relational approaches and positive behaviour support.
 These successful resolutions will have certain common characteristics.
 There are some essential conditions that must exist to deescalate an incident of challenging behaviour.
-This post outlines 10 behaviour de-escalation tips that I have found personally effective
+This post outlines 10 behaviour de-escalation tips that I have found personally effective when working with autistic children

-Many of these are proactive behaviour strategies that rely on a solid relational behaviour approach.
+Many of these are proactive behaviour strategies that rely on a solid relational behaviour approach, the child must trust you.
 I never think we should use fear and compliance when managing classroom incidents.
+Teachers need a range of deescalation strategies in their toolkit.

-• Be mindful of your body language, gestures and facial expression, no threatening or intimidating gestures ever.
+• Whan managing an incident or challenging behaviour Be mindful of your body language, gestures and facial expression, no threatening or intimidating gestures ever.
 Compliance through fear is abuse.

 • Focus on the actions of the child, not labeling the child.
 You are very rude.”
 Vs “That language is not helping”.